 If you answered mostly Cs

 You're a suburb lover.
 Sure, the city is nice but you could never be happy in a teeny, tiny condo.
 You want space – and lots of it.
 Buy a home in the suburbs for the benefits of having a backyard, and space to spread out.

 Want to be more specific with your neighbourhood search?
-Try the RBC Neighbourhood Finder.
+Try the RBC Neighbourhood Explorer.
 By answering a few quick questions, we can help you find the neighbourhoods that might be right for you.